share-secrets-safely/cli/README.md

 [mdbook-github]: https://github.com/rust-lang-nursery/mdBook

+### Signed binaries

+Even though it's great that travis is building binaries, the question is if it should be trusted.
+Thus I believe the created archives should be processed after they have been created to re-assure they are what we think they should be.

+We should test the linux version again and sign it if all tests still work, and if the binary we create locally matches the one on CI.

+The same should be done on the host system (OSX) in that case, and if at all possible.
+Providing signatures would also help prevent third parties distribute changed binaries on their own, making the binaries produced here the only ones that are endorsed.

 ### Completing the `vault` subcommand

 The first iteration only fulfilled the main journey.
 Now it's  time to fill the gaps